nghia71/nghia71.github.io/README.md

 Based on weekly tests, monthly submissions, and other schedule tests.

 **[Purple Comet Math Meet](https://purplecomet.org)**:
-All teams have a chance to participate in this great competition
+All teams have a chance to participate in this great competition.

 &nbsp;